daily3014/rbx-cryptography/README.md

 Utilities.CSPRNG.Reseed(CustomEntropy: buffer?)
 -- Add new entropy to the CSPRNG with up to 1024 bytes of custom entropy (in most cases it will be less)

+CSPRNG.AddEntropyProvider(ProviderFunction: () -> buffer?)
+-- Option to pass a custom function that supplies the entropy, only called once its used up all the entropy from init -- So you need to do `CSPRNG.Reseed(CustomEntropy())` if you want it from the gecko

+RemoveEntropyProvider(ProviderFunction: () -> buffer?)
+-- Removes the given provider for CSPRNG
 ```

 ### Checksum Functions: